Thai Muslims debate their future as peace talks raise hope

 The Thai constitution sets out that the country's territory is indivisible and talk of separatism is tantamount to treason.

-Few details have emerged from two preliminary rounds of peace talks, brokered by neighboring Malaysia, between the government and the BRN.
+Few details have emerged from two preliminary rounds of peace talks, brokered by neighbouring Malaysia, between the government and the BRN.
 Some rebels have called for a degree of self-rule.

 On Wednesday, Thai officials will sit down for a third round of talks with the BRN to try to resolve Southeast Asia's deadliest internal conflict.